Hey there everyone! It's Angie from Knick of Time, and I'm back to share my latest project - a repurposed metal pallet wall shelf.

-I cut them so they would fit snugly in the openings, so I didn’t even need to screw or glue them to keep the in place.
+Then I cut them so they would fit snugly in the openings.
+Therefore I didn't even need to screw or glue them to keep the in place.

 I couldn't decide what kind of hangers to use, so I just drilled a hole on each side at the top, and twisted heavy guage wire through the holes.
 Of course, you could screw it directly into a wall, but I want the option to move it around.

 TIP: When drilling holes through metal, make sure to use a drill bit meant for metal, or you may break your drill bit.

 I cut more pieces of fence pickets to fill in the side area.
 I did glue those in place, so they won't get knocked out.